zonca/git-novice/_episodes/08-collab.md

 ---
 title: Collaborating
 teaching: 25
-exercises: 0
+exercises: 30
 questions:
 - "How can I use version control to collaborate with other people?"
 objectives:
 - "Clone a remote repository."
 - "Collaborate pushing to a common repository."
 keypoints:
-- "`git clone` copies a remote repository to create a local repository with a remote called `origin` automatically set up."
+- "`git clone` copies a remote repository to create a local repository you can collaborate on."
 ---

 For the next step, get into pairs.
 One person will be the "Owner" and the other